MoralisWeb3/docs/blog/2025-12-16-token-scores.md

 Higher scores indicate stronger onchain fundamentals, while lower scores highlight weaker liquidity, activity, distribution, or unrealistic valuations.

-## Key details
+## Availability
-- 📊 Simple to display, filter, and sort
+- ✅ **Available across all endpoints where `security_score` is exposed**
-- 🔄 **Dynamic & real-time** - scores update automatically as onchain data changes
+- 🔄 **Dynamic & real-time** — scores update automatically as onchain data changes
-- ⏳ Naturally decays if a token becomes inactive
+- ⏳ Scores decay naturally if a token becomes inactive
 - ⚠️ New tokens may appear volatile initially as data accumulates

 For a full breakdown of the methodology and FAQs, see the docs: